 It also full colour photography and details of local facilities along the way.

-The guide book also has an additional six possible circular rides.
+The Way of the Roses cycle route guide book from Cicerone also has an additional six possible circular rides.

-Or put them in your basket below.
+Or put it in your basket below.